I’m thrilled you’ve decided to join us for the 2020-2021 school year!

 Come to Band Camp and work hard!!

-Make sure your parents come to the parent meeting on September 3 at 6:30 pm.
+Make sure your parents come to the parent meeting in early September.
 They will get a lot of information to get the year started!

 All students NOT participating in Marching Band (orchestra, jazz band, concert band, and wind ensemble students who are unable to march):